LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_7.md

-# 🏝️ Génération 7 - Alola
+# 🏝️ Generation 7 - Alola

-### 📜 **Liste des invocations de la Première Génération**
+### 📜 **List of Generation VII Summons**

 <p align="center">
-Dans les îles d'Alola, les gardiens protecteurs côtoient des créatures venues d'autres dimensions.
-Leurs histoires mêlent traditions ancestrales et mystères cosmiques.
+In the Alola islands, protective guardians coexist with creatures from other dimensions.
+Their stories blend ancient traditions with cosmic mysteries.
 </p>

 ## 🛡️ Type:0